Tensor product categorifications and the super Kazhdan-Lusztig conjecture: Stable modules

 and the endomorphism algebra $\End_{\mathcal C}(T^r)$. \end{Theorem}

 For each $r \geq 1$ and $i \in I_r$, we introduce the idempotent

 There is a natural algebra homomorphism

-In diagrammatic terms this map is given by tensoring with a single string $i\rightarrow i$ on the right hand side.
+In diagrammatic terms this map is given by tensoring with a single string $i\rightarrow i$.
 With the following lemma we construct some much less familiar maps between Hecke algebras for different $r$.
 These are given by tensoring with some explicitly known diagram $\bi\rightarrow \bi$ on the {\em left}.

 \begin{Lemma} Fix $r \geq 1$ and $d \geq 0$.
 If $\max(I_r) = \max(I_{r+1})$ we define

 Instead if $\min(I_r) = \min(I_{r+1})$, we let

 (In either case $\bi$ is a word in $I_{r+1}^{d_r}$.) \begin{itemize} \item[(i)] There exists an explicit idempotent $e^r_d \in H^{r+1}_{d_r+d}$ such that the map